 The National Flood Insurance Program (NFIP) is administered by FEMA to provide flood insurance coverage to the nation.
 Madison County and the City of Madisonville are listed as participating NFIP communities in the FEMA Community Status Book Report.
-The City of Midway is not listed in the NFIP program nor has flood damage prevention ordinances; generally, properties within the City are not often at high risk of flood damages.
+The City of Midway is not listed in the NFIP program nor has flood damage prevention ordinances as it is deemed unnecessary due to low risk within city boundaries; however, potential flooding events may pose significant damage to the City's parcels as shown in Table 16.
 North Zulch MUD is considered ineligible to participate in the NFIP since they are a utilities district.

-Madison County does not have countywide FEMA special flood hazard area mapping.
+While Madison County does not have countywide FEMA Special Flood Hazard Area mapping, limited studies have been completed which shows Zones A and X within County boundaries.
 Of the jurisdictions addressing the hazard, only the City of Madisonville has a FEMA Flood Insurance Rate Map (FIRM) map.
 The map is dated March 5, 1990 and had a Letter of Map Change (LOMC) on March 30, 2019.
 The map is considered out of date, incomplete, and unreliable.
 The City of Midway nor the North Zulch, Texas area do not have special flood hazard area mapping.